GYG-be/.github/profile/README.md

 11) Improve your ideation and fulfillment discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins

 12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from Owler, LinkedIn, Indeed, et al

-## GYG Flow -- Git more flow out of GIT

-1) Fork Git repositories; dogfood them for your own use; extend them for social development.

-2) Understand and use the best practices of using pull requests; develop the culture of sharing

-3) Initiate implementation with an issue-driven development process

-4) Use ReadTheDocs to document your Pythonic applications as you build them

-5) Use/extend Copilot and other AI tools to helpfully suggest code/writing; then extend the AI

-6) Use Codespaces and Jupyter Notebooks to practice literate coding and collaboration

-7) Use a CI/CD process with GitHub Actions and other automation that improves development quality

-8) Write better commit messages, for your own sanity and your own dev discipline; try to use Conventional Commits

-9) Change/improve your the fork; add the hard things that you wish someone would add in order to make it your own

-10) BE the best selling example of not just your forks, but also your development discipline.

-11) Make it more social; find ways to network; consider measuring the effectiveness of your networking

-12) LISTEN a better and listen to those who best at listening

-## GYG Related Projects

-1) Annotify

-2) RSSistant

-3) DIFFgraph / GNNgraph

-4) StartupCookbook

-5) SheepDEWG

-6) creVass

-7) Funnier.be Clichesaurus DOYNK.ME

-8) DIFFversity

-9) GitRxiv

-10) ASYNCH.work

-11) 86400.guru

-12) ENGR.co